-- provision appeared to conflict with the provision of the JCPOA that calls on the P5+1 to engage in peaceful nuclear cooperation with Iran (Paragraph 32). - The Justice for Victims of Iranian Terrorism Act (H.R.
+- requirements for the Administration to remove designations of Iranian entities sanctioned.
+The House passed the latter bill but then vacated its vote. - The IRGC Terrorist Designation Act (H.R.
+3646 and S. 2094) required a report on whether the IRGC meets the criteria for designation as a Foreign Terrorist Organization (FTO).
+The Obama Administration argued that the law that set up the FTO designations (Section 219 of the Immigration and Nationality Act [8 U.S.C.
+1189]) applies such designations only to groups, rather than armed forces of a nation-state (which the IRGC is).
+Bills with similar provisions-H.R.
+380, S. 67, and H.R.
+478-were introduced in the 115th Congress. - Prohibiting Assistance to Nuclear Iran Act (H.R.
+3273) would prohibit the use of U.S. funds to provide technical assistance to Iran's nuclear program.
+The provision appeared to conflict with the provision of the JCPOA that calls on the P5+1 to engage in peaceful nuclear cooperation with Iran (Paragraph 32). - The Justice for Victims of Iranian Terrorism Act (H.R.
 3457, S. 2086) would prohibit the President from waiving U.S. sanctions until Iran completed paying judgments issued for victims of Iranian or Iran-backed acts of terrorism.
-The House passed it on October 1, 2015, by a vote of 251-173, despite Obama Administration assertions that the bill would contradict the JCPOA. - H.R.
+The House passed it on October 1, 2015, by a vote of 251-173, despite Obama Administration assertions that the bill would contradict the JCPOA.120 - H.R.
 3728 would amend ITRSHRA to make mandatory (rather than voluntary) sanctions related to the use by Iranian banks of electronic bank transfer systems such as SWIFT. - The IRGC Sanctions Act (H.R.
 4257) would require congressional action to approve an Administration request to remove a country from the terrorism list and would require certification that any entity to be "delisted" from sanctions is not a member, agent, affiliate, or owned by the IRGC. - The Iran Ballistic Missile Sanctions Act of 2016 (S. 2725) would require that specified sectors of Iran's economy (automotive, chemical, computer science, construction, electronic, energy metallurgy, mining, petrochemical, research, and telecommunications) be subject to U.S. sanctions, if those sectors are determined to provide support for Iran's ballistic missile program.
 The provision appeared to violate the JCPOA by reimposing sanctions on major sectors of Iran's civilian economy.
 In the 115th Congress, S. 15 and key sections of S. 227 and H.R.
-808 (Iran Nonnuclear Sanctions Act of 2017) mirror S. 2725. - Iran Terrorism and Human Rights Sanctions Act of 2016 (S. 2726) would add sanctions on Iran for its human rights abuses and its furnishing of weapons to Assad and other regional actors. - H.R.
+808 (Iran Nonnuclear Sanctions Act of 2017) mirror S. 2725. - H.R.
 4992, which passed the House on July 14, 2016, by a vote of 246-181, and the related Countering Iranian Threats Act of 2016 (S. 3267), would, among their central provisions, require foreign banks and dollar clearinghouses to receive a U.S. license for any dollar transactions involving Iran.
 That provision would appear to represent a new restriction on foreign transactions with Iran, and the Obama Administration opposed it as a violation of the JCPOA. - H.R.
 5631, the Iran Accountability Act, which passed the House on July 14, 2016, by a vote of 246-179, would remove some waiver authority for certain provisions of several Iran sanctions laws and would require sanctions on sectors of Iran's civilian economy determined to have supported Iran's ballistic missile program.
-The latter provision appeared to contradict the JCPOA. - H.R.
-5119, which passed the House by a vote of 249-176, would prohibit the U.S. government from buying additional heavy water from Iran and appeared intended to block additional U.S. purchases similar to one in April 2016 in which the United States bought 32 metric tons from Iran at a cost of about \$8.6 million.
-The purchase helped Iran regain compliance with JCPOA stockpile requirements. - Several bills and amendments in the 114th Congress sought to block or impede the sale of the Boeing aircraft to Iran by preventing the licensing, financing, or Ex-Im Bank loan guarantees for the sale.
-These included H.R.
-5715, H.R.
-5711, and several amendments to the House version of the FY2017 Financial Services and General Government Appropriations Act (H.R.
-5485).
-That act passed the House on July 7, 2016, by a vote of 239-185, and H.R.
-5711 passed by the House on November 17, 2016, by a vote of 243-174.
-The Obama Administration opposed the measures as a JCPOA violation.
+The latter provision appeared to contradict the JCPOA.

-&lt;sup>113 For more information on the issue of judgments for victims of Iranian terrorism, see CRS Report RL31258, Suits Against Terrorist States by Victims of Terrorism, by Jennifer K. Elsea.
+120 For more information on the issue of judgments for victims of Iranian terrorism, see CRS Report RL31258, Suits Against Terrorist States by Victims of Terrorism, by Jennifer K. Elsea.